-Sampling: Well realized sampling is essential for determination of wastewater discharges.
-There are general instructions for wastewater sampling.
-However, the specific problems of Fabricated Metal wastewater sampling, caused by the variation of the wastewater quality have to be solved case-by-case, considering the operational reasons.
-Samples are either single grap samples, composite samples, or composite samples in proportion to the flow.
-A single grap sample reveals the composition of the wastewater at the sampling time.
-With several single samples it is possible to follow the waste water load peaks, quality variation and the easily variable parameters.
+Samples are either single grab samples, composite samples, or composite samples in proportion to the flow.
+A single grab sample reveals the composition of the wastewater at the sampling time.
+With several single samples it is possible to follow the wastewater load peaks, quality variation and the variation range of the significant parameters.
 A composite sample reveals the average composition over a chosen period.
-A 24 hour composite sample is normally taken in proportion to the flow so that the sampler is controlled by a flow meter.
+A 24-hour composite sample is normally taken in proportion to the flow so that the sampler is controlled by flow meter.

-Sampling period and sample size are considered case-by-case depending on the analyses used and on the issues affecting the reliability of sampling and analyses.
+Sampling period and sample size should be considered on case-by-case basis depending on the analyses used and on the issues affecting the reliability of sampling and analyses.
 Samples for wastewater analysis are mostly taken over 24 hours, 5-7 days a week.
 In some cases samples are frozen and combined to cover a longer period.
-Samples for COD and suspended solids determination are taken daily or continuously and analyzed daily.
+Samples for COD and suspended solid determination are taken daily or continuously and analyzed daily.
 Samples for BOD and nutrient determination are usually taken weekly. pH and conductivity are usually measured continuously.

-Analyses: A specific analysis programe may be needed for each mill.
-The programme usually covers a wide range of measurements and analyses, as predetermined in the self-monitoring plan.
+Analyses: A specific analysis program may be needed for each plant.
+The program usually covers a wide range of measurements and analyses, as predetermined in the self-monitoring plan.
 The measurements and analyses should be carried out according to the standards recommended by the authorities.